shafy/shafyy/content/post/vpn-oculus-go-and-quest.md

 *Edit (July 27, 2019): User reports on VPN apps working on the Quest are controversial (some say it works, while some say it doesn't).
 Will keep this post up-to-date.*

+*Edit (August 14, 2019): Based on my own test, NordVPN doesn't work on the Quest.
+This probably means other VPNs also don't work.*"

 Let's get started.